-- Enduring Power of Attorney (Financial), which is used to appoint someone to make legal and financial decisions for you in the event that you lose the capacity to make those decisions yourself.
-It can be uitilised by your attorney to make personal and lifestyle decisions on your behalf such as living arrangements if you have lost decision-making capacity.
+Enduring Power of Attorney is used to appoint someone to make legal and financial decisions for you in the event that you lose the capacity to make those decisions yourself.
+Your attorney can be granted the power to act on your behalf in matters such as your banking, living arrangements, if you have lost decision-making capacity

-- Medical Treatment Power, which is used to appoint someone to make medical treatment decisions on your behalf if you cannot make them yourself.
+Appointment of Medical Treatment Decision Maker is used to appoint someone to make medical treatment decisions on your behalf if you have lost capacity to make them yourself.